hod25/MagicMirror/README.md

 docker-compose up -d
 ````

-The container will start and on the raspberry you should see the mirror on the desktop.
-In server-only mode opening a browser at http://localhost:8080 should show the MagicMirror.
+The container will start and with scenario 2 the magicmirror should appear on the screen of your pi.
+In server only mode opening a browser at http://localhost:8080 should show the MagicMirror (scenario 1).

 > The container is configured to restart automatically so after executing `docker-compose up -d` it will restart with every reboot of your pi.